INTRODUCTION TO ECONOMICS-2

 2. Ability to apply knowledge and understanding

-- Knowing how to interpret economic data using spreadsheets
+- Knowing how to interpret economic data using diagrams

 3. Judgment skills

-- Ability to apply the graphical and mathematical tools typical of microeconomics to analyze how public policies can be designed to effectively address the challenges the world is facing
+- Ability to apply the graphical and mathematical tools typical of macroeconomics to analyze how public policies can be designed to effectively address the challenges the world is facing

 4. Communication skills